 Given the full Curriculum administered within the TCI, the case has to be made to those within the Education sector that DRR integration is not an additional task to teach but can be smoothly incorporated within the existing curriculum.
-Core indicator 3 Research methods and tools for multi-risk assessments and cost benefit analysis are developed and strenghtened.
+Priority for action 3: Core indicator 3 Research methods and tools for multi-risk assessments and cost benefit analysis are developed and strenghtened.
 Level of Progress achieved:

-1: Minor progress with few signs of forward action in plans or policy Is DRR included in the national scientific applied-research agenda/budget?
-No: Research outputs, products or studies No: Research programmes and projects No: Studies on the economic costs and benefits of DRR Description:
+1: Minor progress with few signs of forward action in plans or policy Means of verification:

+- Is DRR included in the national scientific applied-research agenda/budget?
+No

+- No: Research outputs, products or studies

+- No: Research programmes and projects

+- No: Studies on the economic costs and benefits of DRR

+Description: